Co-authored by: Nitesh Kumar Sardana, Susyamala Pavan Kumar Busam, Dr. Laxmidhar Biswal

 Design Modification 2

 With the increase in Copper layer thickness, the cross section area increases which is an effective way of reducing the Joule heating and maximum temperature on the PCB.
 In the next design modification, PCB with maximum copper layer thickness available for prototyping is chosen.
-The copper layer thickness used is mentioned in below
+The copper layer thickness used is mentioned in below table.

 In design modification 2, maximum temperature rise on PCB is observed as 62.5 ˚C. Total Joule heating is calculated to be 8.23 W.